opendocsg/slw-judgments-backfill/2001_SGHC_78/report.md

 ## interview appeared to have propelled the recording process into the realm of oppression alluded to by Chao Hick Tin JA in Yeo

-## Swee How v Public Prosecutor [1997] 2 SLR 390 at 400E-H where he observed that cross-examination could render a statement
+## Swee How v Public Prosecutor <span class="citation">[1997] 2 SLR 390</span> at 400E-H where he observed that cross-examination could render a statement

 inadmissible if it amounted to oppression.
 The learned DPPs comment in his supplementary submission that there may be occasions when the prosecutions own evidence per se may indicate some element of involuntariness, was apt and applied to the situation at hand squarely.